outaagunga/documentation/strategy-forex.md

 * User can adjust numerical values without editing the code
 * Reject trades that violate the trend filter
 * Single-line function calls **(Pine Script requirement)**
+* Properly compiled code with NO logical/ Mathematical ambiguity or blind spot
 ```
 ---
 ---